lobehub/lobe-chat/README.md

 ### `C` Deploying with Zeabur

-If you want to deploy this service yourself on Vercel, you can follow these steps:
+If you want to deploy this service yourself on Zeabur, you can follow these steps:

 - Prepare your [OpenAI API Key](https://platform.openai.com/account/api-keys).
 - Click the button below to start deployment: Deploy with Zeabur.